Why you should be growing beautyberry shrubs, aka Callicarpa americana. A gorgeous native that produces brilliant purple berries in the fall.

-Callicarpa, commonly known as Beautyberry, is a favorite shrub grown for its bright almost neon purple berries that show up in late summer when everything else is dying back.
+Callicarpa, commonly known as Beautyberry, is a favorite shrub grown for its bright almost neon purple berries.
+What’s even more wonderful is the fact that these gorgeous berries show up in late summer when everything else is dying back.

-In the spring I cut this shrub back to 12-18 inches high, and by late mid-summer it grows back to its full stature of around five feet tall by eight feet wide.
+In the spring I cut this shrub back to 12-18 inches high.
+By late mid-summer, it grows back to its full stature of around five feet tall by eight feet wide.
 This early pruning helps promote more prolific berries in the summer.

 Interestingly, this native plant is was used by Native Americans for rheumatism, fevers, and malaria, stomach aches and colic.